Dominika Durtan is a Montreal-based, multidisciplinary artist, art director and designer.

 Dominika’s grandfather was a skilled blacksmith and owned a wood workshop.
 Those skills were passed on to her father and then to her.
 She feels most at home working with chisels, carpenter planes and files.
 It is in her grandfather’s studio where she began to experiment with sculpture, learning the properties of natural materials and developing a respect for the tools and techniques.
 It was there that her curiosity and imagination were lit, and a life-long artistic journey began.

 More recently Dominika Durtan picked up an interest in making jewellery.
 Following the tradition of the medieval journeymen, she has travelled the world to learn from local masters in the arts of gemmology, lapidary (stone cutting and polishing), stone-setting, and goldsmithing in Dubai, Antwerp, Sri Lanka, and her home country of Poland.
-Currently she attends studios at the École de Joaillerie de Montréal in order to establish her jewellery-making skills.
-She also works at the Michèle Lavoie sculpture atelier on wood and stone projects.

 - 2018 – Finalist of the Young Designers competition at The Munich Show, Germany